Student Rights and Responsibilities

 1. Expulsion - Permanent separation from the institution.
 The student will be barred from University property.

 2. Suspension - Separation of the student from the University for a specified period of time.
-The student will not participate in University-sponsored activities and will be barred from University property, unless otherwise specified by the Vice President for Student Success or designee.
+The student will not participate in University-sponsored activities and will be barred from University property, unless otherwise specified by the Vice President for Student Services or designee.

 3. Deferred Suspension - A specified period of time during which a student’s continued enrollment at the University is clearly in jeopardy.
 Should a University hearing body find a student in violation of the Code of Student Conduct during the period of deferred suspension, the hearing body will automatically consider imposing a lengthy suspension or an expulsion from the University.

 4. University Housing Removal - Removal of the student from University housing for a specified time.
-Normally, a student who is found to be in violation of this Code by the appropriate hearing body or conduct officer is entitled to five calendar days to vacate their University housing facility.
+Normally, a student who is found to be in violation of this Code by the appropriate hearing body or conduct officer is entitled to five calendar days to vacate the University housing facility.

 5. Disciplinary Probation - A specified period of time during which the student is removed from good disciplinary standing.
-The student may be precluded from representing the University in any extracurricular activity or running for or holding office in any student group or organization.
+The student may be precluded from representing the University in any extracurricular activity or running for or holding office in any student group or organization

 6. Disciplinary Censure - A specified period of time during which any further violation of the Code of Student Conduct will likely subject the student to more severe disciplinary action.